lipemat/advanced-sidebar-menu/readme.txt

 == Installation ==

-Use the standard WordPress plugins search and install feature.
+Use the standard WordPress plugins search and install.

 Manual Installation

 1. Upload the `advanced-sidebar-menu` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Drag the "Advanced Sidebar Pages Menu" widget or the "Advanced Sidebar Categories Menu" widget into a sidebar.
+1. Drag the "Advanced Sidebar Pages Menu" widget, or the "Advanced Sidebar Categories Menu" widget into a sidebar.

 == Screenshots ==